-- Take a straight thick copper wire and place it between the points X and Y in an electric circuit, as shown in Fig. 13.1.
-The wire XY is kept perpendicular to the plane of paper. - Horizontally place a small compass near to this copper wire.
+- Take a straight thick copper wire and place it between the points X and Y in an electric circuit, as shown in Fig. 4.1. - Place a small compass near to this copper wire.
 See the position of its needle. - Pass the current through the circuit by inserting the key into the plug. - Observe the change in the position of the compass needle.